arsip/bestguess/README.md

 **Measurements:** Hyperfine measures user and system time.
 BestGuess measures these plus the maximum RSS size, the number of Page Reclaims and Faults, and the number of Context Switches.
-In early testing, we are seeing an unsurprising correlation between context switches and runtime.
+In early testing, we are seeing an unsurprising correlation between context switches and run time.
 It seems likely that each context switch is polluting the CPU caches and its branch predictor, and maybe some other things.
 The more often this happens during a single run of the timed command, the worse it performs.